drumin/terraform-lambda-python-autozip/README.md

 # Terraform Code to Deploy Python Code to Lambda

 This Terraform module helps create a Lambda function which runs on Python and is triggered by a cronjob.
 This code also allows you to set to access secrets from the AWS Secrets Manager.
+The code will detect whenever there is any change in the code or requirements file and update the changes.

 ## Inputs